oxipay/oxidocs/docs/platforms/prestashop.md

 ## Installing Oxipay

 <div class="panel">
   You will need your <b>Merchant ID</b> and an <b>Encryption Key</b> handy before continuing with the installation procedure.
+They are required to uniquely identify the Merchant and provide a secure link.
+If you don't have either of these, please contact <a href="mailto:support@oxipay.com.au">support@oxipay.com.au</a>
 </div>

 The plugin can be installed automatically via PrestaShop's admin panel.
 This section details how to upload the plugin, and install and configure its various parameters for it to work properly.

 <div class="panel">
   Installation of the plugin requires you to be able to access the store's admin area.
-If you have trouble accessing your PrestaShop's admin area, please consult PrestaShop's official support documentation or your IT department to resolve the issue.
+If you have trouble accessing your PrestaShop's admin area, please consult <a href="http://doc.prestashop.com/dashboard.action">PrestaShop's official support documentation</a> or your IT department to resolve the issue.
 </div>

 ### Installation Procedure